rackerlabs/technical-blog/_posts/2015-08-21-jenkins-post-build-plugin.md

 pane.

 Notice how the `groupId` is appended with the `artifactId` and forms a directory under the `java` directory.
-This is the location where the java code resides.
+This is the location where the Java code resides.
 Creating a project, by default, generates a `HelloWorldBuilder.java` file.
 The resources for this class, if any, should be included under the same directory structure under `resources` folder, that is, `resources/<groupId>/<artifactId>/<class name>`.
 This would hold true for all the future classes you may write for the plugin.

- In the pom.xml, we will change the following two tag values from 'TODO Plugin' to our plugin name and description.
+ In `pom.xml`, we will change the following two tag values from 'TODO Plugin' to our plugin name and description.